slaclab/lume-ace3p/README.md

 The LUME-ACE3P python scripts enable the use of parameter sweeping or optimization of ACE3P-workflows including Cubit mesh generation and acdtool postprocessing.
 To perform a parameter sweep or optimization run, a user will need to provide the following:

-> - a Cubit journal (.jou) file for editing (required for remeshing)
+* a Cubit journal (.jou) file for editing (required for remeshing)
-> - an ACE3P input file (e.g. .omega3p) with desired input settings
+* an ACE3P input file (e.g. .omega3p) with desired input settings
-> - an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
+* an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
-> - a LUME-ACE3P python script (.py) containing the workflow settings and input/output parameters
+* a LUME-ACE3P python script (.py) containing the workflow settings and input/output parameters
-> - a batch script (.batch) for submitting a job to the appropriate HPC resources
+* a batch script (.batch) for submitting a job to the appropriate HPC resources

+The LUME-ACE3P guides and examples assume a user is familiar with running ACE3P modules and using Cubit for meshing.
+Visit the [Cubit](https://cubit.sandia.gov/) and [ACE3P](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23) websites for additional information on these codes.

 <img src="LUME-ACE3P File Hierarchy.png" width=800>